We have joined forces with The Sir John Fisher Foundation to recruit a full time youth worker to build on the success of our Barrow youth centre.

 “In September 2015 we opened a youth centre and office in Abbey Road, Barrow so we could do more for local communities.

 “On the back of the success of this, and our Focus on Furness appeal which has raised over £32,000 in two years, we want to do even more.

 “We are delighted to have the support of the Sir John Fisher Foundation, who are funding the salary costs for this critical worker over the next three years.
 In their first year we hope an exceptional individual, who is totally committed to the Barrow community, will run projects directly supporting 80 vulnerable young people as well as helping 200 more youngsters” Mr Umpleby added.

-The closing date for applications is Monday 17th July.
+The closing date for applications has now passed.